manu96lp/twitter-tools/README.md

 # [C# | .NET] Twitter Tools

 Twitter Tools is a Windows Forms Application that lets you search for tweets that contains certain words in it and save them so you can generate reports about these searchs later on.
+It uses SQLite to persist data.

 An example of a license would be: UzMHnooH5V3JZmgqkMEH0so4tundiud3cMt60Sa23UAEcXrs4S4KHde7iDylaY/b8RmQiV98ehQ=